Phys 102: Introduction to Astronomy (with Lab)

 Phys 403, 404: Topics in Advanced Physics

 - Seminars, projects or participation in faculty research designed to meet individual needs of advanced students.
 Offered on demand.
 Prerequisite: Physics 307, 308, or permission of the department.

 Phys 451, 452, 453, 454: Seminar in Contemporary Physics (0.5 unit each)

-- A weekly seminar in which both students and faculty present reports on currently active fields or research in physics.
-Representative topics are solar neutrinos, high-temperature superconductivity, the search for gravity waves, and quantum chaos.
-Students are introduced to physics literature and databases.
+- A weekly seminar in which students and faculty present reports on current research in physics.
+Representative topics are solar neutrinos, high-temperature superconductivity, the search for gravity waves and quantum chaos.
+Students are introduced to physics literature and data bases.
+Students will assemble a comprehensive literature review and research project proposal on a topic of their choice to be presented to the department at the end of the semester.
+Second-semester juniors can use this course as an opportunity to select their senior research project.
 Up to four semesters of enrollment are permitted at one-half course unit per semester.
 Prerequisite: Physics 222 or permission of instructor.

 Phys 489, 490: SYE: Advanced Laboratory

 - This laboratory course for physics majors consists of an individual project selected from an area of common interest between the student and one faculty member.
 A written report of the project is defended at an oral presentation.
 Prerequisite or corequisite: Physics 308, 317 and 318 or permission of the department.